Almost all primes satisfy the Atkin-Serre conjecture and are not extremal: Introduction and statement of main results

-be a normalized cusp form (so that $a_f(1)=1$) with trivial nebentypus that is an eigenform of all the Hecke operators and all of the Atkin--Lehner involutions $|_k W(q)$ and $|_k W(Q_p)$ for each prime $p|q$.
-We call such a cusp form a {\it newform} (see \cite[Section 2.5]{Ono}).
-Throughout, we assume that $f$ is non-CM, so there is no imaginary quadratic field $K$ such that for $p\nmid q$, $p$ is inert in $K$ if and only if $a_f(p)=0$.
-The study of the Fourier coefficients $a_f(n)$ is a central topic of the theory of modular forms.
-As a consequence of Deligne's proof of the Weil conjectures, for each prime $p$, there exists $\theta_p\in[0,\pi]$ such that
+In this note, we study properties of Fourier coefficients of newforms.
+A \emph{newform} $f$ of weight $k$, level $q$, and trivial nebentypus, given by

-It is fruitful to study the distribution of $\cos\theta_p$ as $p$ varies.
-The definitive conjecture in this direction, the Sato--Tate conjecture (as extended by Serre \cite{MR1484415}), was proved by Barnet-Lamb, Geraghty, Harris, and Taylor \cite{BGHT}: If $H:[-1,1]\to\mathbb{C}$ is Riemann integrable, then
+is a normalized cusp form (so that $a_f(1)=1$) that is an eigenform of all the Hecke operators and all of the Atkin--Lehner involutions $|_k W(q)$ and $|_k W(Q_p)$ for each prime $p|q$ (see \cite[Section 2.5]{Ono}).
+Throughout, we assume that $f$ is non-CM, i.e., there is no imaginary quadratic field $K$ with the property that $p$ is inert in $K$ if and only if $a_f(p)=0$ (for $p\nmid q$).